 To receive a Bachelor of Arts degree in Psychology, students must complete 120 credit hours as described below.
-The length of this program is approximately 40 months (this will vary if a student
+The length of this program is approximately 40 months (this will vary if a student transfers in credits).

 Lower Division Psychology Courses (18.0 credit hours)